-- Chili Cheese Potato Skins – cheddar cheese, Crockpot Chicken Chili, sour cream, and green onions
+- Chili Cheese Potato Skins – cheddar cheese, sour cream, and green onions

 - Fully Loaded Potato Skins – cheddar cheese, bacon, sour cream, and green onions (see recipe below!)

-- 4 whole BAKED Idaho® Potatoes, russet variety, cooled enough to handle
+- 4 Potatoes Baked russet variety, cooled enough to handle (see note 1)

 - olive oil